You know service recovery is important. But it might be bigger than you think.

 In organizations that discharge hundreds of patients per day, addressing service complaints within that time frame is not just a matter of employee training.
 It’s a matter of technological infrastructure.

 Organizations need a reliable—and automatic—means to capture, process, and re-direct service complaints to employees who are empowered to resolve them.
-One such tool is NRC Health’s Real-time feedback solution.
+One such tool is NRC Health’s patient feedback capabilities.

 Crucially, the solution also uses Natural Language Processing (NLP) software to parse patient’s comments.
 NLP algorithms process what patients have to say, flagging any complaint that arise, and automatically alerting staff about them.